AnuskaSahu1996/Sales_Profit_Discount_PowerBi_Analysis/README.md

 >Use color and formatting wisely: Apply consistent colors, fonts, and styles to make your dashboard visually appealing and easy to understand.

-By combining properly prepared data, a well-structured data model, and engaging visualizations, you can create a powerful Power BI financial dashboard to improve your financial analysis capabilities.
+By combining properly prepared data, a well-structured data model, and engaging visualizations, you can create a powerful Power BI sales,profitand discount dashboard to improve your financial analysis capabilities.

 sales,profitand discount  dashboard in Power BI that can be created by following these steps: